MrFox09/techdegree-project6/README.md

 The site will contain a modern landing page, an about page where I talk a little bit about myself and project page where all the projects are shown what I made.
 Set up a server,routes and middleware.

+To Start the app:
+   + open the terminal on the root directory
+   + enter npm install
+   + enter npm start
+   + look at the console on which port the page is active and open it on the browser

 Style Changes:

 body background : #38546c